kivy/python-for-android/doc/source/apis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, the ``android`` Python module provides a simple
-wrapper around many native Android APIS, and it is *included per default*
+wrapper around many native Android APIS, and it is *included by default*
 unless you blacklist it.

 The available functionality of this module is not separately documented.